Resistor

 The resistor is a passive two-terminal electronic components.
 It function is to limit or reduce(resist) the flow of current or divide the voltage in a circuit.
-The unit of the resister is ohm(Ω).
+The unit of the resistor is ohm(Ω).
 The resistance r of any material is proportional to its length and inversely proportional to its area of cross-section A.

 R=ρl/A Ω